vaib-dev/Courses/7-scrum-master-role/2-scrum-master.md

     - Working with other SMs to increase the effectiveness of the application of Scrum in the organization.

 ## The Responsibilities of a Scrum Master

+The scrum master is the team role responsible for ensuring the team lives agile values and principles and follows the processes and practices that the team agreed they would use.
+The responsibilities of this role include:

 - Clearing obstacles
 - Establishing an environment where the team can be effective